bmedicke/webappsec/readme.md

 ## database schema

 The old schema was based on a private messaging function.
+It also stored salt and password in seperate fields.

 ![image](https://user-images.githubusercontent.com/173962/145773177-4b7a9803-14c7-43c1-ad70-7c5093fe7a5c.png)
 > old schema (PostGres)

-I've since changed my mind and switched to a global chat:
+I've since changed my mind and switched to an exclusively, global chat:

 ![image](https://user-images.githubusercontent.com/173962/150687869-9d1d31de-7728-43e8-ba88-9b2e3a3328ab.png)
 > current schema (SQLite)